 About the Island

 The local island we were on was extremely relaxing, with transparent water.
 You can walk the entire island in about 10-12 minutes.
-It is basically an oval with ocean all around it.
+It is basically an oval with an ocean all around it.
 There are four mosques, schools, a college, about 8 restaurants, convenient stores, I think 1 police car, ambulance, scooters the Maldivian way, and of course, the houses, and the local beach.

 No alcohol and no bikinis allowed